Questions about IPNW

 While we support and encourage each other, you may be surprised to learn that innocence organizations (including the Innocence Project in NYC) are completely financially independent organizations.
 We all provide free legal services to the wrongfully convicted and work to improve justice systems.
 IPNW isn't financially supported by the Innocence Project in NYC or any other innocence organization.
 We are the only innocence organization that serves Washington State - and the third innocence organization to be established.
 To see a map of other innocence organizations, go to the Innocence Network web page at http://innocencenetwork.org/members/.

-IPNW was founded by UW School of Law professor Jackie McMurtrie in 1997.
-Today, IPNW is an independent nonprofit organization that continues to provide clinical learning opportunities to UW Law School students.
-Jackie continues to teach the IPNW Clinic which provides students with the opportunity to investigate cases, interact with clients and witnesses, and draft and argue legal motions.
-Lara Zarowsky is the Director of the IPNW track of the Legislative Advocacy Clinic which provides students with the opportunity to advocate in the state legislature to develop and move legislation designed to prevent additional wrongful convictions in our state.
+IPNW was founded by University of Washington School of Law professor Jackie McMurtrie in 1997.
+Today, IPNW is based at UW Law and continues to provide clinical learning opportunities to UW Law School students.
+Jackie teaches the IPNW Clinic which provides students with the opportunity to investigate cases, interact with clients and witnesses, and draft and argue legal motions.
+Lara Zarowsky directs the Legislative Advocacy Clinic, which provides students with the opportunity to advocate in the Washington State Legislature to develop and move legislation designed to prevent additional wrongful convictions in our state.

 5. How is IPNW funded?

-IPNW is an independent nonprofit organization.
-We are primarily funded by private support from foundations, corporations and individuals as well as by government grants.
-IPNW receives limited in-kind support from UW School of Law in connection with our clinical offerings to students.
+IPNW is primarily funded by private support from foundations, corporations, and individuals as well as by government grants.
+IPNW receives limited support from the UW School of Law in connection with our clinical offerings to students.
 We do not receive funding from the Innocence Project in New York City or any other innocence organization.